top of page

 What will I be doing?

 Restoration activities and SCUBA diving are always weather dependent activities.
 The safety of our divers, both participants and our CRF team, is our ultimate priority.
-The intention of the day is to return corals to the reef in various quantities up and down the Florida Keys, but this activity may be changed or even cancelled last minute.
+The intention of the day is to maintain our coral nurseries up and down the Florida Keys, but this activity may be changed or even cancelled last minute.
 Should the weather not allow for restoration activities but is deemed safe enough for recreational diving per the dive operators, then activities will be revised.
 Should a small craft advisory or warning be issued, dive activities may be cancelled entirely in the interest of safety.

 How long are the dives?